Mambattiyan: Release and reception

 The film opened in December 2011.
 Malathi Rangarajan of The Hindu claimed that "Thyagarajan has developed and executed a screenplay without gaffes, which gallops at commendable speed.
 Eschewing frills, he holds the viewer's attention throughout".
 In her review, she also added "in action, comedy, sadness and sedateness, Prashanth always makes a mark" and that "Mambattiyaan should be a milestone in Prashanth's career".
 The New Indian Express also gave the film a positive review, noting "For, makers while replicating the content, invariably fail to capture the soul of the original.
 But, Thiagarajan has managed to recapture the essence of his earlier work, even while giving the rustic saga a more contemporary feel.
 The screenplay is taut, the director rarely losing his grip on his narration."
 A reviewer from Sify.com noted the film "is a bit dated, though it moves at a rapid pace" and that it "is not engaging like the original".
 A critic from IANS noted "It is predictable, tame, outdated and slow.
 No single scene could be cited as well conceived or well made.
 Full of cliches".

 The film took a good opening at the box office, but petered out to do average business commercially and due to its big budget, failed to recover costs.

 Legacy

 The song "Malaiyooru" became popular during the early 2010s.
-This song has been used in the film Tourist Family (2025), with mocking the bride (one of the main character's ex) dancing to this for her husband and also his brother and father dancing to this song.
-This song also has been used in the Malayalam-language film Prince and Family (2025) in a comical situation, just like in Tourist Family.
+It was used in the Tamil film Tourist Family (2025), mocking the bride (one of the main character's ex) dancing to this for her husband and also his brother and father dancing to this song.
+The song was also used in the Malayalam film Prince and Family (2025) in a comical situation, just like in Tourist Family.